stevencoveta/portfolio-NN/README.md

-# portfolio-NN
-Portfolio Allocator NN
+# Portfolio Allocator

+KNN + BILSTM + encoder for dimensionaly reduction

+A set of 10 ETF have been choosen